A theory of nonequilibrium steady states in quantum chaotic systems: Definition of nonequilibrium steady states

 We define NESS as follows: {\bf If the thermodynamic limit and the long time limit are noncommutative for a specific initial state of an isolated system, taking $N\to \infty$ before taking $t \to \infty$ results in a NESS.} It is worth emphasizing that in NESS the two limits are noncommutative for arbitrary observables, but not only for the current.

 An example is helpful for understanding the noncommutativity of the two limits.
 Let us consider two reservoirs at different water levels which are connected by a pipe (see Fig.~\ref{fig:schematic}).
 Water flows from left to right to remove the level imbalance.
 The flow stops after the left and right levels reach the same.
 But if the reservoirs are infinitely large, the flow never stops, since the level imbalance cannot be removed within finite period.
+Fig.~\ref{fig:schematic} also indicates how the thermodynamic limit is taken.
+Each infinite reservoir is described by a few intensive variables including the temperature and the chemical potential.
+We must keep all these intensive variables invariant when taking the limit $N\to \infty$.